jbfink/ph2-depot/ph2-linux-instructions.md

 <!---
-this is a comment that hopefully will not render in the text.
+This file, like everything else in http://github.com/jbfink/ph2-depot, is in the public domain.
+See http://github.com/jbfink/ph2-depot/LICENSE for details.
 -->

 # Linux Instructions